 6.3.1.11 The Secretariat informed about the initiation of collaboration with the UNESCO Almaty office, Dr Kristine Tovmasyan.
 UNESCO held in Nov 2016 in Bishkek, Kyrgyzstan a 2-day workshop on the impact of melting glaciers on water resources, with 60 participants from all five Central Asia countries and Afghanistan, representing national research institutions, government agencies in charge of water, climate change adaptation, as well as partners, donors and some experts from Russia.
 A follow up workshop is planned for 2017.
 GCW could organize the planned workshop in conjunction with UNESCO activities. [action]

-6.3.1.12 The GSG reiterated its support for activities in the High Mountain regions of Central Asia and requested the Asia WG and the Secretariat to revise the project proposal.
+6.3.1.12 The GSG reiterated its support for activities in the High Mountain regions of Central Asia and requested the Asia WG and the Secretariat to revise the AHECO project proposal.
 This should include mapping of existing known initiatives in the regions with similar objectives, including other WMO programmes, CliC, BAS, SCAR, UNESCO Almaty office, World Bank, ICIMOD, UN Environment Central Asia Sub-Regional Office, GCOS, and other known projects.
 A revised proposal should inform on the next steps on timing, scope, invitations, benefits, impacts, for the 3rd workshop. [action]

 6.1.3.13 V Smolyanitsky informed the GSG that the Russian Academy of Science (RAS) is willing to facilitate the engagement of the Central Asia countries, given the wide use of the Russian language.
 The Secretariat will work with Dr Smolyanitsky and the RAS contacts as part of the preparation of future activities in this region.